Skip to content

 OIDC Providers /admin/oidc-providers Federated authentication providers REQ-023

-Settings /admin/settings Home Assistant configuration REQ-018
+Settings /admin/settings Home Assistant configuration, plant identification (masked) REQ-018 / REQ-029

 Request and Response Format